 My mobile phone has an SOS button for emergencies and can call people.
 What’s the difference between the My SOS Family app and a mobile phone with an SOS button?

 We actually recommend these phones

 There are some fantastic phones on the market, like the Doro range of phones and many others.
 We have reviewed a number of these and recommend them and others that have an SOS button on the front or back.
 They are simple to use, have big buttons and the SOS button is a great, must-have feature.
-We even show in our video on how our system works that the My SOS Family OneTouch Alert system complements and enhances the features of these phones.
+We even show in our video on how our system works that the My SOS Family OneTouch Alert system complements, enhances and turbo charges the features of these phones.

 Phones with SOS are better than the most basic phones, but are not as sophisticated as a smartphone.